 A. Access to Modern Energy

-4. Significantly accelerate the required energy transition while ensuring a high level of energy service reliability and equitable energy access.
+4. Significantly accelerate the required energy transition including a significant increase in and/or continued development of renewable energy, respective of the deployment state of the country, while ensuring a high level of energy service reliability and equitable energy access.

 5. Mobilize needed resources to provide universal access to modern energy services and ensure proper integration of other sectors and other development goals into our national energy plans.

-6. Develop regional and international standards or other normative instruments throughout the energy system and share relevant information across areas with similar conditions.
+6. Develop regional and international standards or other normative instruments throughout the energy system based on best-practice (national) standards and share relevant information across areas with similar conditions.

+Establish the right policy and regulatory environment that can attract private sector into the off-grid renewable energy market which can pioneer the establishment of delivery channels, innovate with products and services, and unlock substantial private capital.

 7. Promote the use of quality-of-service regulation as a means of aligning the needs of suppliers and consumers of energy services and encourage the introduction of business models based on competitive companies offering sustainable energy services.